Employee Performance Management: Benefits and Tips to Improve It Effectively

 4. Fine-tune your business policies

-To build a company culture that attracts and retains great employees, you need to combine your employee performance appraisal data with the employee experience.
+To build a company culture that attracts and retains great employees, you must combine your employee performance appraisal data with the employee experience.
 You can collect this at different touchpoints in the employee lifecycle.
 These points include periodic employee satisfaction surveys and exit interviews.

 When you analyze employee experience data in the context of employee performance, you can have a clearer view of the effect of one on the other.

-For instance, if an employee says that they wish they could have worked remotely more often in their exit interview, you can draw a correlation between the lack of remote working options and suboptimal performance.
+For instance, if an employee says they wish they could have worked remotely more often in their exit interview, you can determine the lack of remote working options and suboptimal performance.

 You can then use these insights to establish a workplace culture that encourages employees to perform better while maintaining a healthy work-life balance.